Application Requirements

 - Online courses and lab work are accepted.

-- We will not accept the following to satisfy prerequisite requirements:
+- The following will not be accepted to satisfy prerequisite requirements:

 - Survey Courses